namecheap/ilc/README.md

 ![ILC Architecture overview](docs/assets/ILC-Architecture.svg)

-## Maturity level

-Currently project is under active development and some of the features are missing.
-Stay tuned with us.

 ## Repo structure
 ```
 |– devFragments: folder contains demo apps used for local testing & demonstration purposes